Yigitcan Kaya

 I'm now on the 2025–26 faculty job market · yigitcan@ucsb.edu

-I am a postdoctoral fellow at UCSB’s SecLab, working with Giovanni Vigna and Chris Kruegel since October 2023.
-I am supported by the Intelligence Community (IC) Postdoctoral Research Fellowship, awarded for my proposal on developing AI-driven antifragile cyber defenses.
-I earned my PhD in Computer Science from the University of Maryland, College Park, where I was advised by Prof. Tudor Dumitras.
+I am a postdoctoral fellow at UCSB’s SecLab, working with Giovanni Vigna and Chris Kruegel.
+I am supported by the Intelligence Community (IC) Postdoctoral Research Fellowship, awarded for my proposal on building AI-driven antifragile cyber defenses.
+I earned my PhD in Computer Science from the University of Maryland, College Park, advised by Tudor Dumitraş.

-I’m proud to have mentored 20+ undergraduate interns and junior researchers in trustworthy AI (through NSF REU, Summer at MC2, and the ACTION Institute), building a strong pipeline of talent.
-These efforts led to multiple top-venue publications (including 7, 9, 13 and 16), research grants and six PhD placements in leading programs.
+I have mentored 20+ undergraduate interns and junior researchers in trustworthy AI (through NSF REU, Summer at MC2, and the ACTION Institute), contributing to multiple top-venue publications (7, 9, 13, 16) and six PhD placements in leading programs.

 I go by Can, pronounced like 'John' (d͡ʒan).